fenago/ansible-course/md/Lab_8.md

 As you can see, not only does [\--list-tasks] show you which tasks would run, it also shows you which tags are associated with them, which helps you further understand how tagging works and ensure that you achieve the playbook flow that you wanted.
-Tags are an incredibly simple yet powerful way to control which parts of your playbook run and often when it comes to creating and maintaining large playbooks, it is better to be able to run only selected parts of the playbook at once.
-From here, we will move on to the final section of this lab, where we will look at securing your variable data at rest by encrypting it with Ansible Vault.

 Securing data with Ansible Vault
 ================================

-Ansible Vault is a tool included with Ansible that allows you to encrypt your sensitive data at rest, while also using it in a playbook.
-Often, it is necessary to store login credentials or other sensitive data in a variable to allow a playbook to run unattended.
-However, this risks exposing your data to people who might use it with malicious intent.
-Fortunately, Ansible Vault secures your data at rest using AES-256 encryption, meaning your sensitive data is safe from prying eyes.

 Let\'s proceed with a simple example that shows you how you can use Ansible Vault:

 1. Start by creating a new vault to store sensitive data in; we\'ll call this file [secret.yml].
 You can create this using the